chilliard99/CEN3031/Sprint3.md

   - Hand:
     - TestHandCardValues test for checking if card values and suits successfully insert into an array of card objects
     - TestHandAddOverflow test to check if adding more than 7 cards gives an error
+    - testRandomAndRemove e2e cypress test to test front end funcionality of random hand and remove functions.
+    - testRoyal e2e cypress test to show user manually inputing a hand that contains a royal flush.

 Backend API Documentation: